illichso/Anti_Prime_Numbers/README.md

-# Anti_Prime_Numbers
+# Anti Prime Numbers

-Anti Prime Nimber is a number which has more devisers than all previous.
+Anti Prime Number is a number which has more devises than all previous.

-Example: 1,2, 4, 6, 12, 24, ...
+Example: 1, 2, 4, 6, 12, 24, ...